 Peripheral Blood Eosinophils, Fresh

 Human peripheral blood eosinophils are isolated from whole peripheral blood in a multi-step process.
-First, whole peripheral blood is treated with HetaSep to deplete red blood cells.
-Granulocytes are further enriched via density gradient centrifugation and processed to remove remaining red blood cells.
-Finally, eosinophils are negatively selected by depleting cells expressing CD2, CD3, CD14, CD16, CD19, CD20, CD36, CD56, CD123, and CD235a from the enriched granulocyte population leaving purified, untouched peripheral blood eosinophils.
+First, granulocytes are enriched via density gradient centrifugation and processed to remove remaining red blood cells.
+Finally, non-eosinophils are labeled and removed from the enriched granulocyte population leaving purified, untouched peripheral blood eosinophils.
 Isolated cells are characterized by flow cytometry to ensure a highly pure and viable cell population.

 Cells were obtained using Institutional Review Board (IRB) approved consent forms and protocols.

 |Cell and Tissue Source||Peripheral Blood|

 |Viability||≥85% by Flow Cytometry|